 We are studying the frequency dependent properties for magnetic nanoparticles.
 These may be used to enhance magnetic resonance imaging.
 The key point is to have a nanoparticle with a low resonance frequency (100 MHz range) in a very strong applied field.

 Development of ultra sensitive optical devices to detect the presence and behavior of biological agents/cells/complexes in a fluid.
 We are approaching our goal to build a device which is capable to register pmole/L concentration of bioagents.

-In collaboration with NIST (Boulder) we are developing artificial tissue using composites of liquid crystals and polymers with the goal to mimic interaction of real human tissue with a heat and light.
+In collaboration with NIST (Boulder), we are developing artificial tissue using composites of liquid crystals and polymers with the goal to mimic interaction of real human tissue with heat and light.

 (i) Drug delivery - nanoparticles are an excellent tool to deliver drugs on a cellular level.
 We produce ultra-small ferroelectric nanoparticles, a promising method for drug carriers.

 (ii) We are studying how electrically active nanoparticles interact with cells.
 We have a suspicion that such active particles suppress the development of cancerous cells and may even kill them.

 (iii) We produce various kinds of active nanoparticles and study their self-assembly to model the nanoparticle behavior in a human body/blood streams/cells/etc.